Log in

 • Name: Give your field a descriptive name.

-• Field Type: Tables has 10 field types to choose from.
-Many of them will be familiar to you, such as a checkbox field or a date & time field.
+• Field Type: Tables has more than a dozen field types.
+Many will be familiar, such as a checkbox or date & time field.
 Certain field types will also have additional settings you can customize, such as the data format.

-• Alignment: If you're particular about text alignment in your data, you can change this as well.
+• Alignment: If you're particular about text alignment in your data, you can also change this.

-• Icon: You can select an app icon for any app with an existing Zapier integration to use in your field header.
-This is a helpful visual cue to remind you and your team where data is coming from.
+• Icon: You can select an app icon for any app with an existing Zapier integration in your field header.
+This visual cue is helpful to remind you and your team where data comes from.

 Customize the field's appearance and behavior.